mtrythall/css-preprocessors-talk/README.md

 css-preprocessors-talk
 ======================

-"CSS Preprocessors" - A presentation by Michael Trythall for DjangoCon '13
+"CSS Preprocessors" - A talk by Michael Trythall for DjangoCon '13

+This talk demonstrates common functionality found in CSS preprocessors, specifically Sass and LESS.